Rare on Air

 Chet Baker's Unsung Swan Song

 KCRW is a Santa Monica-based community radio station, although as a non-American, I'm not entirely sure what that means.
 Non-commercial?
 No matter.
 The station not only apparently provides a worthwhile service in its area, but has released several volumes of its Rare on Air series, containing tracks culled from live sessions.
-1994's Vol.1 features an eclectic range of artists, from singer-songwriters Tori Amos, Michael Penn and Natalie Merchant through to the jazzy Mark Isham and the almost-uncategorisable Beck and Nick Cave, with exclusive performances from all concerned.
+1994's Vol. 1 features an eclectic range of artists, from singer-songwriters Tori Amos, Michael Penn and Natalie Merchant through to the jazzy Mark Isham and the almost-uncategorisable Beck and Nick Cave, featuring exclusive performances from all concerned.

 Patrick Warren turns up with Michael Penn, adding real Chamberlin to Coal, with string, flute and pedal steel parts, although, to my knowledge, it's the only tape-replay work to be heard across the entire, several-volume series.
 While this probably isn't worth hearing for a single (albeit nicely upfront) Chamby track, fans of any of the artists concerned might wish to hear these beautifully-recorded, largely stripped-down performances.